zpchavez/towerfall-slack/README.md

 or existing value shown in parentheses.

 ### How to use
-TowerFall slack provides three CLI commands (in addition to `tf-configure`).
+TowerFall Slack provides three CLI commands (in addition to `tf-configure`).

 1. tf-post-stats